 Once you have an account, you just need to make a deposit!
 You can usually use PayPal, credit/debit, online banking, wire transfer, or ACH as a payment method.
 Always check for new player bonuses, too.
-BetRivers offers a deposit match.
+BetRivers and DraftKings each offer a deposit match.
 FanDuel, William Hill, and PointsBet offer risk-free first bets.
-DraftKings offers a combo deal, $500 as a 20% deposit match and $500 as a risk-free bet.

 After you have some money in your account, peruse the available odds and make a wager!
 If you’re new to sports betting, DraftKings in particular has incredibly helpful guides for beginners.

 After any wins, you can withdraw via the app or desktop site.
 Head to the cashier section and look through the withdrawal options.
 Usually, they include PayPal, check by mail, cash at the casino cage, and sometimes online banking.